 - Restaurant water treatment

-What is a sediment cartridge filter?
+What is a water filter cartridge?

 Cartridge filters are one of the most preferred filtration products for removing sediments and particles from water supplies.
 These suspended solids increase in concentration throughout water sources from many instances in life, such as stormwater runoff and rotting pipes that can leave debris in water.
 These water bodies eventually become discolored and unappealing which make them unable to be used in households and businesses.